What Happens If You Can’t Afford A Funeral? [Free options]

 Cremation costs can vary significantly and largely depend on how you plan to handle the cremated remains (ashes).

-The newest trend is to use the ashes in the creation of a small memorial or memento for your loved one.
-This includes everything from using the ashes to create a vinyl record disc to enclosing the ashes within a locket that is worn on a necklace, among many more.
+The newest trend is to use the ashes to create a small memorial or memento for your loved one.
+This includes everything from using the ashes to create a vinyl record disc to enclosing the ashes within a locket worn on a necklace, among many more.

 If you have no money to pay for the funeral, even after exploring the above options, there are a couple of options that will leave you with no disposition costs (in other words, they are free).